 Spring programming will run from March 16 through May 31.
-See the online registration links and flyer under Program Details.
+See the online registration links and flyers under Programs & Registration.

 The Admirals Bantam AA team hosted an exhibition sled hockey game vs. the Chicago Hornets on Saturday, March 14 to raise awareness and support for the paralympic sport of sled hockey and the Hornets team.

 Players from both teams had a great time in the action-packed game, and the stands were filled with hockey fans.
 Olympian Brody Roybal showed off his skills on the ice and brought his gold medal to share with the players.
 The Admirals and the generous hockey community raised $3,773.80 for the Chicago Hornets, enough to purchase 6 sleds for the team.